eleanoraallen/GraphDocs/public/documentation.md

 </Left> <Right> </Right> <Left>

 ### Retrieving or Modifying Route Data

 There are several operators that are used to create and access routes.
 The `newRoute` mutation is used to create a route.
 It takes a `RequestInput` input object which contains all the parameters needed to create a route and returns the ID of a newly created Route.
 The `route` query is used to access a given Route by its ID.
-A Route will include both includes a primary route and a list of alternate routes (when available) which are stored as `RouteAlternative` objects.
+A Route will include both a primary route and a list of alternate routes (when available) which are stored as `RouteAlternative` objects.
 The `routeUpdatedByID` subscription is triggered whenever a specific Route is updated by the system.

 <OperationTable include=[route routealternative]>Operation</OperationTable>

 </Left> <Right>

 #### Example 1: Make a New Route

 <Example>mutation newRoute {
 newRoute(input: {
 ev:{
 id: "5ca4a846d858562d772944b0"
 battery:{
 capacity:28
 stateOfCharge:{
 value: 25
 type:kwh
 }
 finalStateOfCharge:{
 value:0
 type:kwh
 }
 }
 plugs:[{
 type: ccs
 chargingPower: 40
 },
 {
 type: type2
 chargingPower: 22
 }]
 minPower:40
 climate:false
 numberOfPassengers:1
 }
 routeRequest: {
 origin: {
 type: Feature
 geometry:{
 type: Point
 coordinates: [10.7389701,59.9133301]
 }
 properties: {
 addess:"0026 Oslo, Norway"
 }
 }
 destination:{
 type:Feature
 geometry: {
 type:Point
 coordinates:[7.966368380115114,58.14040107717675]
 }
 properties:{
 addess: "E 39, 4613 Kristiansand, Norway"
 }
 }
 }
 }
 )
 }</Example>

 #### Example 2: Subscribe to a Route's Updates.

 <Example>subscription getUpdates {
 routeUpdatedById(id: "INSERT_ROUTE_ID_HERE") {
 status
 }
 }</Example>

 #### Example 3: Query a Newly Created Route.

 <Example>query getRoute {
 route(id:"INSERT ROUTE ID HERE") {
 status
 route {
 id
 type
 charges
 distance
 duration
 consumption
 amenityRanking
 legs {
 distance
 duration
 consumption
 origin {
 type
 geometry {
 type
 coordinates
 }
 properties
 }
 destination {
 type
 geometry {
 type
 coordinates
 }
 properties
 }
 type
 name
 stationId
 operatorId
 chargeTime
 evse {
 externalId
 connectors {
 type
 power
 status
 }
 }
 }
 saving {
 co2
 money
 currency
 averageGasPrice
 averageEnergyPrice
 }
 via
 }
 }
 }</Example>

 </Right>

 <Line>

-/* Stations  ----------------------------------------------------------------------------------------------------------------------- */
+/_ Stations ----------------------------------------------------------------------------------------------------------------------- _/

 <Left>

 ## Stations

 A Station:

 <Type printHeader=false printDescriptions=false>Station</Type>